The Be Awesome Go Big transition project

 Our uniform policy is outlined here.

-What’s the biggest change about moving to secondary school?
+What are the biggest challenges about moving to secondary school?

 The main thing to think about is that as your son/daughter makes the transition from primary to secondary school, she/he will need to take much more responsibility for their self.
 The summer holiday is a good time to encourage and continue to develop organisation skills, independence, confidence and social skills to mix, make new friends and maintain existing friendships.